Peter Startup: Mid career

 The mid-to-late sixties saw Startup in the public eye when his work was included in the British pavilion for the 1964 Tredicesima Triennale di Milano, (Milan, Italy).
 Startup was part of a unique program curated by architect, editor, writer and artist, Theo Crosby.
 Included with his sculpture 'Horizontal Figure' (1962) were contributions by artists Joe Tilson and Eduardo Paolozzi; designers, Fletcher Forbes and Gill (the precursor studio to Pentagram); the photographer Roger Mayne; and the designer Natasha Kroll.

 Startup's work also appeared in Living Arts, one of the most important publications about the art scene at this time.
 He was included in ‘British Sculpture in the 60s’, Tate Gallery 1965 and in 1966, Startup showed with Forma Viva at an International Symposium of Sculptors in Kostanjevica na Krki (in the former Yugoslavia, now Slovenia), speaking at an open-air symposium about the wood sculpture he had made for the campus.

 Startup showed his sculpture with the London gallery Roland, Browse and Delbanco, and in 1965 was included in the important survey Sculpture 1960–68 by the Arts Council of Great Britain.
 The following year there were four more group shows, including Coventry Cathedral.

 Startup's larger wood and ceramic sculptures at this time were ‘metamorphic’, including risky, bold junctures of fragments, creating a shuttered, staggered or 'moving' effect."
 He experimented with the jointing of sections, inviting the collector or curator to ‘re-arrange’ parts of the sculpture as an ongoing alternative configuration, a radical desire to involve the public in the decision making of the artist.

 Teaching career

 Startup also established himself as a visiting artist and teacher of sculpture from 1959 to 1965 at Bath Academy of Art (based at Corsham Court), at Ealing, and at Guildford School of Art.
 In 1968, he and his family travelled to Minnesota for a semester as part of an international art college teaching exchange program as visiting sculptor at Minneapolis School of Art in the fall term.
 There he absorbed the rich collections in ancient Greek and Roman sculpture at the Minneapolis Institute of Art and nurtured the early careers of his graduate students.

-But it was at Wimbledon School of Art, where Startup began teaching in 1965 and became the course leader in Sculpture, that he is best remembered and known among students, including the sculptors Robin Greenwood, George Foster, Stephen Duncan and Terence Hayes, for his influential teaching practice as well as his own work, a practice that looked to tradition as well as the new.
+Startup began teaching at Wimbledon School of Art in 1965, where he became the course leader in Sculpture.
+His students include the sculptors Robin Greenwood, George Foster, Stephen Duncan and Terence Hayes.